adell-fael/sync-dotfiles/README.md

 ```

-### after giving permission to run the scrypt just run it automated
+### after giving the permission just run the script